 Best Cooling Rack of 2021

-The KITCHENATICS Cooling & Roasting Rack emerges at the top of our review thanks to several thoughtful design tweaks that set it apart from the crowd.
-This rack stands at 1 inch high — twice the height of nearly every other rack we tested — offering superior airflow.
-Supplemental welds where the six feet are braced to the standard ⅜-inch gridded rack provide additional support and stability, which remarkably hold up to the manufacturer's claim of supporting up to 45 pounds.
-The stainless steel design is dishwasher friendly and oven safe up to 575℉, making it a versatile option for roasting and air frying too.
+The KITCHENATICS Cooling and Roasting Rack emerges at the top of our review thanks to several thoughtful design facets that set it apart from the crowd.
+This rack is double the height of all of the other single racks we tested, standing at 1-inch high and offering superior airflow.
+Supplemental welds where the six feet are braced to the standard ⅜-inch gridded rack provide additional support and stability, which remarkably hold up to the manufacturer's claim of supporting up to 45 pounds — we tested it.
+The stainless steel design is also dishwasher friendly and oven safe up to 575℉, making it a versatile option for roasting and air frying too.

-Although this rack is very sturdy on its feet, the downside of additional height is that those feet stick out significantly more than others.
-Though only a small difference, this can make storage a bit more difficult, especially if your pan drawer is approaching max capacity.
+Although this rack is very sturdy on its feet, the downside of additional height is that those feet stick out significantly more than others, making storage slightly more challenging, especially if your pan drawer is approaching max capacity.
 We tested the half-sheet size, but the KITCHENATICS rack is also available in quarter sheet and jelly roll sizes.
-However, a single rack is going to run you nearly as much as other packs of two included in this review.
-But if you seek extraordinary airflow for everything from roasting to cooling, there is no doubt that this one is our preferred rack.
+However, just one of these racks will cost almost the same as different options in this review that include two.
+Still, if you are looking for amazing airflow and something to use for all purposes, from cooling to roasting, we think you will be happy with this rack.

 What's the Difference in Size?